JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ```
 ![alt text](img/image-14.png)

+## Summary
+In this challenge, we followed the traces of an attack by the adversary "Volt Typhoon".
+We began examining the attack by identifying an arbitrary "Password Change" event for the user "dean-admin".
+Following the traces, we verified that a new admin user had indeed been created around the time the "dean-admin" account was compromised.
+Subsequently, several logs indicated potential information-gathering actions by the threat actor, including retrieving information about local drives using "wmic" and creating Active Directory copies with the help of "ntdsutil".
+Later on, the AD copy was compressed and encrypted with a password using a common archiving tool.
+To gain persistence, there were successful attempts to create a WebShell with Base64-encoded text using .jspx or .aspx files.
+The adversary covered their tracks by deleting several registry entries related to MRU records and renaming files to less descriptive names that would have otherwise raised suspicion.
+In the process of escalating privileges, the adversary queried the registry for stored secrets from applications like PuTTY and also downloaded Mimikatz using an encoded command.
+After successfully escalating privileges, we observed lateral movement activities, including copying the WebShell to host server-02.
+To finally achieve their objectives, the adversary copied several financial CSV files and likely attempted to exfiltrate them later using "netsh" and a connection to the C2 network.
+As a final step to cover the tracks of the attack, several logs were deleted using "wevtutil cl".

 ## END
 I hope you enjoyed reading my write-up and that it helped you while you were struggling to find any of the answers.
 If you have any questions, don't hesitate to get in touch with me.